 This course is a critical discussion of novels in an age that witnessed long prose narratives take hold of the press and of the popular imagination.
 Students will read and compare a variety of texts that may include travel, epistolary, satiric, and sentimental in order to evaluate the evolution of what has become the most popular genre in our own time.
-Problems of voice, point of view, and the novel's love-hate relationship with itself will contribute to the students' ability to the early novel.
+Problems of voice, point of view, and the novel's love-hate relationship with itself will contribute to the students' ability to interrogate such issues as class, gender and nationalism in the early novel.